GarimaK1/AppleStoreUIViteReact19/README.md

 Mock Apple Store UI

-A modern, responsive UI for a mock Apple Store, built with Vite 7 and React 19.
+A responsive UI for a mock Apple Store, built with Vite 7 and React 19.

 ## Features

-- **Animated Page Transitions:** Smooth transitions between pages using custom React hooks and CSS.
+- **Animated Page Transitions:** Smooth transitions between pages using React hooks and TailwindCSS.
 - **Responsive Design:** Works seamlessly on desktop and mobile devices.
 - **Interactive Navigation:** Easily switch between Home, iPhone, MacBook, Watch, and iMac pages.
 - **Dynamic Data Rendering:** Product data is managed in a single file for easy updates.